U.S. expels Russian spy working for United Nations -spokesperson - NewsBreak

 U.S. expels Russian spy working for United Nations -spokesperson

-UNITED NATIONS (Reuters) -The United States is expelling a Russian “intelligence operative” who works at the United Nations, said a spokesperson for the U.S. Mission to United Nations on Tuesday.
+UNITED NATIONS, March 1 (Reuters) - The United States is expelling a Russian "intelligence operative" who works at the United Nations, said a spokesperson for the U.S. Mission to United Nations on Tuesday.

 The United States began the process on Monday "to require the departure of one Russian intelligence operative working at the United Nations who has abused their privileges of residence in the United States," the spokesperson said.